tatwater/launch/README.md

 2. From [wordpress.org](http://wordpress.org/) download the latest version of WordPress
 3. Configure your WordPress install to the database `launch` on localhost with the table prefix `launch_`
 4. Navigate to `/wp-content/themes/` in your WordPress install and make a new folder called `launch`
-5. From your terminal, navigate to `/themes/launch/` (the new folder) and run `$ git clone GIT_REPOSITORY_ADDRESS` for this repository
+5. From your terminal, navigate to `/themes/launch/` (the new folder) and run `$ git clone git@github.com:tatwater/launch.git` for this repository
 6. Import `launch.sql` into your localhost's `launch` database

-Git Ignore?
+7. Log into WordPress by viewing the site in your browser and appending `/wp-admin` to the address bar
+8. Change the theme through Appearance -> Themes

 ### Getting Node, Gulp, Ruby, and Sass

 1. From [nodejs.org](http://nodejs.org/), download and run the installer
+2. From [sass-lang.com](http://sass-lang.com/install/), follow the instructions to install both Ruby and Sass
-2. From your terminal, navigate to `/themes/launch/`, and run the following:
+3. From your terminal, navigate to `/themes/launch/`, and run the following:
     - `$ npm init`
     - `$ npm install gulp --global`
     - `$ npm install gulp --save-dev`
     - `$ npm install gulp-sass gulp-autoprefixer gulp-minify-css gulp-uglify gulp-svgmin gulp-imagemin --save-dev`
-3. From [sass-lang.com](http://sass-lang.com/install/), follow the instructions to install both Ruby and Sass

 ## Working with the Git repository